Community rallies for Mansfield Woodhouse family who 'lost everything' in suspected arson attack

 “We’re all just so grateful.”

-Richard, who is a keen biker, created a JustGiving page after the biking community offered to help the family get back on their feet, and donations have already surpassed £2,000.
+Richard, a keen biker, created a JustGiving page after the biking community offered to help the family get back on their feet, and donations have already surpassed £2,000.

 "People who were not even from Mansfield wanted to help, so we set up the JustGiving page and can’t believe how generous people have been.”